yasser-elbarbary/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection
-This a Deep Learning project to classify skin cancer into three different classes,["melanoma","nevus","seborrhic keratosis"]
+This a Deep Learning project to classify skin cancer into three different classes,["melanoma","nevus","seborrhic keratosis"] This project was inspired by Sebastian Thrun and his project on skin cancer classification.
+It's also worth mentioning that I got this data from Udacity's Deep Learning Nano-degree.
 Built using Pytorch.

 link for training data: